Political Science and Public Affairs, M.A.

 POLS 5020Advanced Topics in Research Methods3

-Political Science Elective Courses12
+Political Science Elective Courses9

-Six credits may be an internship or MA thesis
+Six credits may be an internship or M.A.
+Thesis *

 Total Credits30